ozaner/ozanerhansha.github.io-OLD/_posts/math/00-0-0-natural-numbers.md

 $$\exists S\left(\emptyset\in S\land\forall x\in S\left(\left(x\cup\{x\}\right)\in S\right)\right)$$

-In English, the above statement asserts that there exists a set $S$ that contains the empty set $\emptyset$ as well as contains the successor to every one of its members.
+In English, the above statement asserts that there exists a set $S$ that contains the empty set $\emptyset$ as well as contains the successor (i.e $x\cup\{x\}$) to every one of its members.
 Notice that since we can always take the successor of another number, this set is *necessarily* infinite.
 Indeed all infinite sets in ZFC originate from this set $S$ which we more commonly denote $\mathbb{N}$.

 ## Notation
 The set of natural numbers is denoted by the double struck capital letter $\mathbb{N}$.
-But there are variations on the set that do/don't include $0$ as well as include all natural numbers up to and including $n$:
+But there are variations on the set that do/don't include $0$ as well as ones that include all natural numbers up to and including $n$:

 $$\begin{alignat*}{2}
 &\mathbb{N}&&=\{0,1,2,3,4,5,\cdots\}\\